 Outside it's all fairytale castle good looks; inside it's a riot of colour, an extraordinary blend of style and substance comfortably sleeping eight people in four big bedrooms.

 With a host of five star reviews it's the perfect luxury self catering alternative to a hotel for families and groups of friends.
-Named by The Times in its selection of best Scottish hideaways, it was shortlisted in the i travel awards.
-Prices start at just £750 for an exclusive use short break.
+Selected as a finalist in the Scottish Thistle awards for Best Self Catering Accommodation Experience, prices start at just £775 for an exclusive use short break.

 THE BEST OF SCOTLAND